Skip to Content

 Asbestos Use on Cruisers

 Many cruisers were built with asbestos pipes, turbines and valves.
 Asbestos insulation was also used to insulate pipes and other machinery.
-During installation, repair and maintenance, these materials may have been disturbed.
+During installation, repair and maintenance, these materials may have been disturbed, putting nearby personnel at risk.

-Other asbestos products that may have been found on cruisers include:
+Other asbestos products that cruisers may have on board include:

 04. Asbestos Exposure on Cruisers